metonym/svelte-highlight/README.md

 The rendered `<pre>` is the scroll container itself -- size it with `style`/`class`/`$$restProps`, same as `Highlight`, but `white-space` can't be overridden this way: it's pinned to `pre` because the windowing math depends on a uniform line height.
 Content doesn't wrap (uniform line height is a v1 constraint, measured once from a rendered probe line). `overscan` (default `12`) controls how many extra lines render above/below the viewport; `checkpointInterval` (default `100`) controls how often the engine snapshots its parse state, trading a little memory for cheaper random access.
 Server-rendered output is the full document as plain escaped text (predictable cost for huge documents); the windowed, highlighted view takes over after hydration.

+`on:windowchange` fires with `{ start, end, lineCount }` whenever the rendered window moves, so you can show something like "lines *N*-*M* of *T*" without counting DOM nodes yourself. `bind:this`, then call `scrollToLine(line)` to scroll a given line into view -- useful for a "jump to line" control -- without guessing at the line height yourself.

 For custom virtualization, servers, or tests, `svelte-highlight/tokenized-document` exposes the same windowing primitive headlessly:

 ```js